LGBTQ rights in the United States: Second term

 Later in August 2014, Obama made a surprise video appearance at the opening ceremony of the 2014 Gay Games.
 On February 10, 2015, David Axelrod's Believer: My Forty Years in Politics was published.
-In the book, Axelrod revealed that President Barack Obama lied about his opposition to same-sex marriage for religious reasons in 2008 United States presidential election.
+In the book, Axelrod revealed that Obama lied about his opposition to same-sex marriage for religious reasons in 2008 United States presidential election.
 "I'm just not very good at bullshitting," Obama told Axelrod, after an event where he stated his opposition to same-sex marriage, according to the book.
 In 2015, the U.S. appointed Randy Berry as its first Special Envoy for the Human Rights of LGBTQ Persons.

 In April 2015, the Obama administration announced it had opened a gender-neutral bathroom within the White House complex, located in the Eisenhower Executive Office Building next door to the West Wing.
-President Obama also responded to a petition seeking to ban conversion therapy (inspired by the death of Leelah Alcorn) with his pledge to advocate for such a ban.
-Also in 2015, when President Obama declared May to be National Foster Care Month, he included words never before included in a White House proclamation about adoption, stating in part, "With so many children waiting for loving homes, it is important to ensure all qualified caregivers have the opportunity to serve as foster or adoptive parents, regardless of race, religion, sexual orientation, gender identity, or marital status.
+Obama also responded to a petition seeking to ban conversion therapy (inspired by the death of Leelah Alcorn) with his pledge to advocate for such a ban.
+Also in 2015, when Obama declared May to be National Foster Care Month, he included words never before included in a White House proclamation about adoption, stating in part, "With so many children waiting for loving homes, it is important to ensure all qualified caregivers have the opportunity to serve as foster or adoptive parents, regardless of race, religion, sexual orientation, gender identity, or marital status.
 That is why we are working to break down the barriers that exist and investing in efforts to recruit more qualified parents for children in foster care."
 He was the first president to explicitly say gender identity should not prevent anyone from adopting or becoming a foster parent.

-On October 29, 2015, President Barack Obama endorsed Proposition 1 in Houston, Texas.
+On October 29, 2015, Obama endorsed Proposition 1 in Houston, Texas.
 On November 10, 2015, Obama officially announced his support for the Equality Act of 2015.
-In June 2016, President Obama and Vice President Joe Biden met with the victims and families of victims of the Orlando nightclub shooting.
+In June 2016, Obama and Vice President Joe Biden met with the victims and families of victims of the Orlando nightclub shooting.
 Obama and Biden laid 49 bouquets of white roses to memorialize the 49 people killed in the tragedy impacting the LGBTQ community.
-On June 24, 2016, President Obama designated the Stonewall National Monument in Greenwich Village, Lower Manhattan, as the first national monument in the United States to honor the LGBTQ rights movement.
+On June 24, 2016, Obama designated the Stonewall National Monument in Greenwich Village, Lower Manhattan, as the first national monument in the United States to honor the LGBTQ rights movement.
 On October 20, 2016, Obama endorsed Kate Brown as Governor of Oregon.
 On November 8, Brown became the first openly LGBTQ person to be elected governor in the United States.
 Brown is a bisexual woman who has also come out as a survivor of sexual assault and domestic violence.
 Before being elected in her own right, Brown had assumed the governorship due to a resignation.
 During that time, she signed legislation to ban conversion therapy on minors.